- What is an Implant?

 Most dental implants are similar to the shapes of the roots of front teeth.
-Dental implants are threaded cylinders or are cone shaped.
-When the implant is placed in bone, a healing process occurs.
+Dental implants are threaded cylinders or cone-shaped.
+When the implant is placed in the bone, a healing process occurs.
 The bone next to the implant grows tight around the implant and locks it into place.
-This allows the implant to function like the root of a tooth.
+This allows the implant to function as the root of a tooth.

 Whatever use applies to your situation, you will be benefiting from one of the most advanced procedures that exist today in the treatment of tooth loss.

 Implants have been referred to as the third set of teeth.
 Dental implants can improve the quality of life for many individuals.Back to Top